adamnoor/stack_builder/README.md

 ## User Interface

 The user interface for this application is a simple column of basic widgets using tkinter.

-A widgets used are:
+- The widgets used are:

   - A label to let users know the results when a function has completed
   - A button to allow users to create the rosters table in a database from the players.csv file